golemfactory/reputation-aggregator-mock/requestor-agent/README.md

                          #   0    -> we don't care about the reputation
                          #   100  -> we accept offers only from the single best provider (among current offers)
                          # NOTE: we'll always accept offers from providers without known reputation
-    --min-offers    INT  # How many offers we should gather before we start selecting providers --task-size     INT  # Higher number = longer task.
+    --min-offers    INT  # How many offers we should gather before we start selecting providers
+                         # (check also offers_wait_timeout argument)
+    --task-size     INT  # Higher number = longer task.
 On the devnet-beta this is more-or-less
                          # the number of seconds required to perform the computations.
                          # NOTE:  This also influences the task timeout.
 Timeout is set to 5 * task_size.